Cheap Budget Garden Ideas

 6. Have a small but impactful hard landscaping area

-Expert landscape gardener Marc Harbourne-Bessant has tips on how to tackle hard landscaping: ‘Elements like paving and pathways are essential but often expensive.
+Marc says, ‘Elements like paving and pathways are essential but often expensive.
 Think about ways of reducing the hard landscaping you require or look at ways of reusing existing materials in the garden like paving slabs or gravel.
 You could reduce the amount of hard landscaping and have more planting areas or a lawn instead.
 A gravelled seating area would be much less expensive than a paved seating area.’

-Browse Travis Perkins discount codes and save money on your hard landscaping area.
+Browse Travis Perkins discount codes to save on materials.

 7. Enhance your garden by borrowing some scenery

-‘The Japanese have a term called ‘shakkei’ which translates to ‘borrowed scenery’.
-If you are surrounded by countryside, large trees or neighbours with mature gardens, think about ways you can create views beyond your own boundary that ‘borrows’ some of the beauty surrounding you,’ says Marc.
+Marc says, ‘The Japanese have a term called ‘shakkei’ which translates to ‘borrowed scenery’.
+If you are surrounded by countryside, large trees or neighbours with mature gardens, think about ways you can create views beyond your own boundary that ‘borrows’ some of the beauty surrounding you.’

-8. Use plenty of bright colours to add new life to spaces
+8. Use bright colours to add life to spaces

-Kathryn is a big fan of colour, and suggests you can even use your house to add a touch of personality, saying, ‘You can paint existing features bright colours or a colour to compliment your window and door frames.’
+Kathryn says, ‘You can paint existing features bright colours or a colour to compliment your window and door frames.’

-Browse The Range discount codes to save money on paint to add some new life to your garden.
+Browse The Range discount codes to save on paint.

 9. Take inspiration from techniques used in other countries

-Kathryn often takes inspiration from Japanese gardens in her own designs.
-For a budget-friendly way to bring in some Japanese elements she recommends, ‘Use gravel chipping over weed suppressing membrane and position a Japanese lantern with a few cobbles randomly placed.
+Kathryn recommends, ‘Use gravel chipping over weed suppressing membrane and position a Japanese lantern with a few cobbles randomly placed.
 All it takes is a few ferns and grasses to create a Japanese area without the need to spend much.’

 Garden steps with colourful purple and orange flower border